Tommy1109255/Document_translation/README.md

 # Document_translation（FREE）
-Based on the Streamli website's support for.docx, .ppt and.pdf document translations (currently in Chinese and English)
+Based on the Streamli website's support for.docx, .ppt and.pdf document translations (currently in Chinese and English ONLY)
 =======
 #  DocTrans: Python Document Translator
 #This has been deployed on Streamli iCloud